kablamo/mvp.kablamo.org/page/basics/regexps/index.markdown

 #### Commenting regexps with the /x modifier

-Its useful to comment long complicated regular expressions for clarity.
+It's useful to comment long complicated regular expressions for clarity.
 For example, this:

     $code =~ s|/\*.*?\*/||gs;